Rawgers/Reed/README.md

 ## Setup:
 1. Clone the repo.
 2. `cd` to Reed and run `pod install`.
-3. Open Xcode and add a copy of a gzipped, jsonified JMdict file (see below) into the Dictionary group, enabling "copy".
+3. Download a gzipped, jsonified JMdict_e file (see below) and add it `Reed/Reed/Dictionary`.
 4. Build the project (`CMD+B`) and test targets (`CMD+Shift+U`).
-5. You can run the unit test `ReedTests/Dictionary/DictionaryParserTests: testReadInDictionaryData` to see if you have your dictionary set up correctly.
+5. You can uncomment and run the unit test `ReedTests/Dictionary/DictionaryParserTests: testReadInDictionaryData` to see if you have your dictionary set up correctly.
 6. Run the project (`CMD+R`) and wait at the splash screen to load the dictionary into Core Data (this may take 6+ minutes on Simulator).

 ## How to get a dictionary file